DevExpress/devextreme-documentation/concepts/Common/Integration Guides/40 Bind DevExtreme components to GraphQL/40 Bind DevExtreme components to GraphQL.md

         npm i express cors graphql-http graphql nodemon

-3. Copy the `data` folder from the [project repository](https://github.com/ivanblinov2k17/graphql/tree/master/data) to your local project.
+3. Copy the `data` folder from the [project repository](https://github.com/DevExpress-Examples/devextreme-datagrid-graphql-integration/tree/master/data) to your local project.
 The folder contains three `.json` files with static data.
 Our GraphQL server will use these files as its data sources.

     ![Data sources](/images/GraphQL/data-sources.png)

 ## Step 2: Client set-up

-The project's client side is a simple Vite application that displays a DevExtreme Data Grid.
+The project's client side is a simple Vite application that displays a DevExtreme DataGrid.

 1. Create a `client` subfolder: